-Perhaps you had a bad day and you end up taking it out on a barista, or maybe you got into a fight with your spouse and that led to you inappropriately unloading on your boss.
+Perhaps you had a bad day, and you ended up taking it out on a barista, or maybe you got into a fight with your spouse, and that led to you inappropriately unloading on your boss.
 When we are driven by our emotions and don’t think before we speak, we can end up “tripping with the tongue” in a way that is not easy to take back after the fact.

-In this quote, Zeno is pointed to the necessity of being “on top of the ball” when it comes to one’s mind.
+In this quote, Zeno points to the necessity of being “on top of the ball” when it comes to one’s mind.
 Based on his thinking, it is better to sprain your ankle than it is to speak thoughtlessly in a way that creates trouble or harm in the world.

 It is unfortunate that we only have fragmented pieces of Zeno’s writings to work from when understanding this man's contribution to Stoic philosophy.
 However, even with these small bits and pieces of his thoughts, we can string together a picture of a man who strove to implement his philosophical ideas into his lived experience.

 There are so many problems in our modern world that it’s easy to feel overwhelmed and defeated before you even walk out the door.
-It’s also very tempting to try and export all of our problems to others and abandon responsibility.
-What if you took the advice of Zeno, and conquered yourself first?
-Could you then conquer the world, and change it for the better?
+It’s also very tempting to try to export all of our problems to others and abandon responsibility.
+What if you took Zeno's advice and conquered yourself first?
+Could you then conquer the world and change it for the better?

 If you’re looking for more quotes by history’s greatest Stoics, you’ve come to the right place.
 Check out StoicQuotes.com for more inspiring and thought-provoking quotes.